Metaswitch/clearwater-readthedocs/docs/Backups.md

-It is possible (and likely) that when backups are taken on different boxes the data will be out of sync, e.g. Ellis will know about a subscriber, but there will no digest in Homestead.
+It is possible (and likely) that when backups are taken on different boxes the data will be out of sync, e.g. Ellis will know about a subscriber, but there will no digest in Vellum.
 To restore the system to a consistent state we have a synchronization tool within Ellis, which can be run over a deployment to get the databases in sync.
 To run, log into an Ellis box and execute: